1

 While both roles support IT infrastructure, Data Center professionals focus on physical hardware and server management, whereas NOC Technicians primarily monitor and troubleshoot network performance.
 Understanding these differences helps in choosing the right career path or job search focus within the IT industry.

-What jobs are available at a data centre?
+What kind of jobs are in a data center?

 What qualifications do you need to work at a data center?

 To work at a data center, candidates typically need a high school diploma or equivalent, with technical roles often requiring certifications such as CompTIA Server+ or Cisco CCNA.
-Relevant skills include knowledge of networking, hardware maintenance, and safety procedures; some positions may also require experience with data center infrastructure management (DCIM) tools or operating systems.
+Relevant skills include knowledge of networking, hardware maintenance, and safety procedures; some positions may also require experience with operating systems and data center infrastructure management tools.

 Seattle, WA